ArtisticPhoenix/eJinn/README.md

 **The Exception Genie**

  - Do you like having 1 exception per exception class?
- - Are you tired of creating those boring boliler plate classes?
+ - Are you tired of creating those boring boiler plate classes?
- - Do you like having error codes that are unique in you're whole library, or project?
+ - Do you like having error codes that are unique in your whole library, or project?
  - Are you tired of keeping track of all those pesky exception codes?

 Then this little framework may be just for you!